diffblue/gitlab/doc/update/deprecations.md

 PostgreSQL 12 will be supported for the full GitLab 15 release cycle.
 PostgreSQL 13 will also be supported for instances that want to upgrade prior to GitLab 16.0.

-Upgrading to PostgreSQL 13 is not yet supported for GitLab instances with Geo enabled.
-Geo support for PostgreSQL 13 will be announced in a minor release version of GitLab 15, after the process is fully supported and validated.
-For more information, read the Geo related verifications on the [support epic for PostgreSQL 13](https://gitlab.com/groups/gitlab-org/-/epics/3832).
+Support for PostgreSQL 13 was added to Geo in GitLab 15.2.

 </div>